linera-io/linera-protocol/linera-summary/README.md

 <!-- cargo-rdme start -->

-This crate provides the internal tool executable for performance summary generation.
+This crate provides the internal tool to summarize performance changes in PRs.

 <!-- cargo-rdme end -->